amille90/osticket-ticket-cycle/README.md

 </p>
 <br />
 Step 43: Make sure to be logged into the deskagent/admin page account as John.
-Click on the Subject line link to open the ticket.
+Click on the Subject line to open the ticket.
 </p>
 <p>
 <img src="https://i.imgur.com/IZDFi3w.png"/>